New South Wales has endless unspoilt beaches, breathtaking natural treasures and one of the world’s most famous and vibrant cities.

 The Hunter Valley is home to more than 120 wineries, gourmet restaurants and luxury retreats, and is conveniently located just a two-hour drive north of Sydney.
 Taste a diverse variety of wines at the Hunter Valley's cellar doors, including semillons at the 1886-built Audrey Wilkinson winery; the Graveyard Shiraz at Brokenwood Wines; and Tyrrell's famous Vat 1.
 Delve into a degustation menu at acclaimed restaurants such as Muse and EXP., or improve your skills at a pasta-making class.
 You can float above it all on a hot air balloon ride at sunrise with Balloon Aloft.

 Swim at Australia’s whitest beaches

-Drive three hours south of Sydney to Jervis Bay, where the beaches are known for having some of the whitest sand in Australia.
+Drive three hours south of Sydney to Jervis Bay, where the beaches are known for having some of the whitest sand in Australia - and the world.
 The clear, turquoise waters of the Shoalhaven region are high on many holdaymakers' hit lists.
 Follow one of the walking trails through serene Booderee National Park, explore the historic township of Huskisson and spend the night in luxury safari-style tents at Paperbark Camp.